H7uz/H7uz/README.md

 - 👋 Hi, I’m Huthaifa raba3i
-- 👀 I’m interested in Flutter
+- 👀 I’m interested in UI&UX
 - 🌱 I’m currently learning Computer system engineering
-- 💞️ I’m looking to collaborate on fifa world cup
-- 📫 How to reach me https://www.facebook.com/H72002/

 <!---
 H7uz/H7uz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.